allanalderson/Scorpy/README.md

 1~9 User images (e.g:  1.jpg @ 1920x1080).

-9 user images will be read from a FAT32 format USB drive during power-up.
+If the Raspberry Pi is configured to load an external USB drive, 9 user images will be read from a FAT32 format USB drive during power-up.
 User Image filenames should be this format:  image1.jpg and be 1920 x 1080 pixels.

 Scorpy will also attempt to load 1 watermark image from the same drive.
 It's filename should be this format:  watermark.png